flavorly/vanilla-components/packages/documentation/src/guide/integrations-datatables.md

             RichSelect::make()
                 ->name('banned')
                 ->label('Banned')
+                 // NEW: This will make the select multiple and allow to toggle multiple options ->multiple()
+                 // NEW: Pick a endpoint to fetch options from ->fetchOptionsFrom(route('api.fetch-users'),'name', 'id')
+                // Other options
                 ->options([
                     // Note here we are using the Options class to generate actual options instead of a plain array Option::make()